For PhD students in the second half of their PhD studies

 Before your presentation

 Find a platform for your presentation.
-You might find a suitable platform in this list, or use your network to find one more suitable for your research topic.
+You might find a suitable platform on this list, or use your network to find one more suitable for your research topic.
 Keep in mind that the audience should have no previous knowledge of your area of research.

 Participants in the workshop Popular Science Presentation will receive additional support to find a platform for their presentation.

 Upon registration your presentation will be posted in the "Upcoming presentations" calendar, where you might also find inspiration on how to describe your topic.
+To ensure a publication of your upcoming presentation in the calendar you need to submit your registration two weeks in advance.

 Prepare your presentation according to the assessment criteria stated below.